magomimmo/lightning-dev-site/tutorial/01-lncli.md

 }
 ```

-Let's check that the peers are now connected as defined:
+Let's check that the peers are now connected as expected:

 ```bash
 # Check that Alice has added Bob as a peer: